Layr-Labs/zeus/README.md

 1. `forge install Layr-Labs/zeus-templates`
 2. Create a new upgrade, under your upgrades directory (see `.zeus` in your repo for the directory name).
-3. Your upgrade should contain; (See Examples for more information)
+3. Your upgrade is a directory that should contain:
+    - One or more upgrade scripts.
     - An upgrade manifest ([example](https://github.com/Layr-Labs/eigenlayer-contracts/blob/375a451862f6c56f717370b4f00a99e3508a054f/script/releases/v0.5.2-rewardsv2/upgrade.json)).
-        - This is a JSON file following this specification:
 ```json
             {
                 "name": "my-upgrade-name", // the name of this upgrade